 Be A Saddleback Butte Campground Host!

 The camp host is primarily responsible for greeting visitors and providing assistance and information, encouraging compliance with park rules and regulations, housekeeping of park facilities, and opening and closing of entrance gates.
 In addition, the host may assist with children’s programs if interested.
-For detailed information, see the full description of the Saddleback Butte State Park Camp Host Qualifications below.
+For detailed information, see the full description of the Saddleback Butte State Park Camp Host program below.

 For more information, email Jean Rhyne at Jean.Rhyne@parks.ca.gov, or leave a message at (661) 946-6900.

-Saddleback Butte State Park Camp Host Qualifications
+Saddleback Butte State Park Camp Host Program Information

 Who is the Camp Host?

 Camp hosts are volunteers with a variety of levels of previous experience and backgrounds, ranging in age from the young adult to the senior citizen.
-They must be in good health and physically able to carry out their duties, be interested in learning, and have a positive, friendly attitude.
-Applicants with physical limitations may contact the camp host coordinator to discuss if duties may be altered to accommodate them, or if the limitation is not compatible with the camp host position at this park.
+Hosts must be in good health and physically able to carry out their duties, be interested in learning, and have a positive, friendly attitude.
+Applicants with physical limitations may contact the camp host coordinator to discuss if duties may be altered to accommodate, or if the limitation is not compatible with the camp host position at this park.

+Hosts are on duty five days/week.
 Regular days off are flexible, but must be on weekdays.
 Arrangements may be made for time away for special occasions.

 Host Camp Site

 The host must bring their own maintained RV or trailer.
-A designated campsite at Saddleback Butte State Park is provided for the camp host with full hook-ups, a shade ramada, picnic table, fire ring with a barbeque, and a mature Joshua Tree.
+A designated campsite at Saddleback Butte State Park is provided for the camp host with full hook-ups, a shade ramada, picnic table, fire ring with a barbeque, and a mature Joshua tree.
 There is no shower at the park.
 The parking slot is 55’ long with open space at the back for rigs that extend beyond the back wheels.
 A State vehicle is provided for authorized use while on duty.

 Pets are allowed at the camp host site.
 Outdoor pets must be physically confined to the site, and not impede or inhibit park visitors from accessing the camp host resident's door.
 A fenced-in pet area may be constructed by the camp host around the residence.
 Pets must conform to the same rules and regulations as park visitors' pets regarding noise, leash laws, and restricted areas.